odabasi52/42Istanbul/README.md

-# 42Istanbul
-42 Istanbul Projects
+# 42 Istanbul Projects
+I have passed C Piscine with a score of 176.
+This repo will include 42 Istanbul Projects.